Biblioranking fundamental physics: The and arXiv databases

-There are different kind of problems so that a reference can: simply be missed, be recognised incompletely, be misidentified with another one, be assigned to an inexistent paper ID, point out of the database (in which case it is counted in the number of references, but not indexed), or point to a later paper (``acausal'' reference).
+There are different kind of problems so that a reference can: simply be missed, be recognised incompletely, be misidentified with another one, be assigned to an inexistent paper ID, point out of the database (in which case it is counted in the number of references, but not indexed), or point to a later paper (``a-causal'' reference).
 All these effects are observed in the database.
 While some are simple mistakes, or typos in the ID of the paper, the last could be a real effect (below $1\%$), with the reference appearing in a subsequent version of the paper with no available information on the dates of the different versions.
-Since ``acausal'' citations can generate anomalies in the computation of the rank, we deleted them from our dataset.
-However, since dates are extracted with an accuracy that is often of one year, we still consider causal all the references to papers with the same date.
+Since ``a-causal'' citations can generate anomalies in the computation of the rank (typically only when the a-causality is large, i.e.~in case of mistakes), we deleted them from our dataset.
+However, since dates are extracted with an accuracy that is often of one year, we still consider causal all the references to papers with the same date, regardless of the actual papers appearing order.

 In any case, especially because of references pointing outside the database, the number of references indexed for any given record is a better estimate of the actual number of references than the one obtained by summing the indexed ones.
-Only when computing PaperRanks and AuthorRanks, the number of references is defined equal to the number of indexed references, which is needed to correctly normalize the transition matrix defining the graph.
+Only when computing PaperRanks and AuthorRanks, the number of references is defined equal to the number of indexed references, which is needed to correctly normalize the transition matrix defining the citation graph.
 Given that \inspire is complete only after 1970, this means that references of older papers are over-attributed to those old notable papers that happen to be in {\sc InSpire}.

-In summary, the dataset consists of 1275708 papers, 70388 indexed authors, 7517 institutes, 2508 journals, 30029298 references (of which 21418608 indexed).
+In summary, the dataset consists of 1403881 papers, 78941 indexed authors, 8321 institutes, 2644 journals, 37172002 references (of which 26333765 indexed).
 We compute citations directly from references and do not use citation information from the \inspire database.

-Concerning the information on the arXiv database used in figure \ref{fig:arXivFraction}, we imported all records using the arXiv API~\cite{arxivapi}.
-All other information on arXiv papers and categories has been obtained from the \inspire database.
-The full list of arXiv categories and subject-classes can be found in ref.~\cite{arxivapi}.
+Concerning the information on the arXiv database used in \fig{arXivFraction}, we imported all records using the arXiv API~\cite{arxivapi}.{.\footnote{\href{https://arxiv.org/help/api/user-manual}{https://arxiv.org/help/api/user-manual}.}} All other information on arXiv papers and categories has been obtained from the \inspire database.
+The full list of arXiv categories and subject-classes can be found in the arXiv API reference manual.